ArnavSavant/API-Gateway/README.md

-# Backend API Gateway and Authentication Service
+# Backend API Gateway

-This is the backend of API--Gateway and Authentication-Service.
+This is the backend of API--Gateway
-It is one of the microservice of the complete PROJECT which mimics the authentication service in an API gateway.
+It is one of the microservice of the complete PROJECT which mimics the setting up of the following services in an API gateway:

+- `Authentication Service`
+- `Rate Limiter `
+- `Reverse Proxy`

 ## Other Microservices